top of page

 Trampling vegetation versus call playback

 Firstly, being a responsible nature photographer means respecting the animals and the habitat in which they live.
-If getting an image or seeing the bird means you have to trample through undisturbed vegetation in hot pursuit, you should not be doing that anyway.
+If getting an image or seeing the bird means you have to trample through undisturbed vegetation in hot pursuit, you shouldn't be doing that anyway.

 Birders and photographers (and any person looking for a wild animal) need to change the way they approach the issue.